 How to Make Apple Pie

 Step 1.
-Preheat the oven to 450 degrees (F) and place a rimmed baking sheet on the center rack while the oven is preheating.
+Firstly, preheat the oven temperature to 450 degrees (F) and place a rimmed baking sheet on the center rack while the oven is preheating.
 Reserve a piece of parchment paper or foil to fit the baking sheet to be used at the time of baking.

 Step 2.
-Make the gluten free pie crust as directed and chill for 1 hour.
+Meanwhile, make the gluten free pie crust as directed and chill for 1 hour.

 Step 3.
-To make the filling, place the thinly sliced apples in a large bowl and toss with the lemon juice.
+Then, to make the filling, place the thinly sliced apples in a large bowl and toss with the lemon juice.

 Step 4.
 In a separate medium/small bowl, whisk together the granulated sugar, light brown sugar, cornstarch, cinnamon, nutmeg, cloves, and salt.
 Break down any lumps.